 The last Windows OS that I used regularly was Windows Vista.
 I was getting tired of major UI paradigm shifts from version to version and got a MacBook Pro.
 I used Parallels Desktop to run the familiar Windows tools as a transition.
 It took some time to migrate my habits but I cannot imagine going back.

-My current development machine is an iMac 5k Retina 27".
+My current development machine is an iMac Pro 5k Retina 27".
 I used to have two 24" monitors, which took up a fair share of real estate.
 A single 27" screen is more compact and practical.
 The retina resolution is just eye-candy.
-This is the best development environment that I have ever had from both hardware and software perspectives.
+This is the best development environment that I have ever worked with from both hardware and software perspectives.
 The iMac is dead quiet, letting me focus on the work.

 With the last upgrade to Sierra I cleaned up my hard-disk and with it the Windows 10 VM for Parallels Desktop.
 I found lately it did nothing but run an upgrade every time I launched it and raise my blood pressure.
 I will still have to create a windows VM for plugin testing but using Windows OS for me is history.

 Hands down, it is the JetBrains IDE products.
 They are the best and if you are willing to learn how to use them properly by adjusting your habits then you will wonder how you ever lived without them.
 I have been using PhpStorm since 2014 and IntelliJ IDEA since 2015.
 I am still "discovering" new features, especially now that I am trying to hack functionality into the IDE that it did not foresee as a viable option.
 The features are new to me, not to the IDE.
 There simply is so much functionality that it will probably continue to amaze me for the foreseeable future.